-- Year overview document is completed by year teams. - Weekly planning updated and in place before the beginning of the week.
-They must also be available online. - Evaluation for lessons/units are written by CT.
+- Year overview document is completed by year teams. - Weekly planning updated and in place before the beginning of the next week.
+They must also be available online and shared with other key workers (LSA's). - Evaluation for lessons/units are written by CT to ascertain 'success' and make alterations moving forward if necessary.